dasbuilder/songsearch/README.md

 <br>
 5) Set an alias to the file itself, e.g. alias AS='/home/testing/plugdj/song-search' which allows me to call the file wherever I am in my OS.

-Viola, if you followed the above and then renamed the /input/path/here directory inside of the searchsong.git file, you should be able to utilize this feature to search all your .json songs that were exported from plug.dj or dubtrack.fm.
+Viola, if you followed the above and then renamed the /input/path/here directory inside of the searchsong.sh file, you should be able to utilize this feature to search all your .json songs that were exported from plug.dj or dubtrack.fm.
+Keep in mind that you might have to tailor the settings based on your env.
+I also use the IFS at the beginning to ensure that the output looks clean.